linuxguist/Easy_Database_Forms_For_All/README.md

 to check its facilities.

-You can also create your own users, databases, grant privileges, change passwords, enable audits, create tables etc. by having a look at this file : C:\forms\httpd\htdocs\team1_user_and_database_creation.sql
+You can also create your own users, databases, grant privileges, change passwords, enable audits, create tables etc. by having a look at this file : C:\forms64bit\httpd\htdocs\team1_user_and_database_creation.sql

 Also, the files, index.html and the team[1-8].php present in the same folder, can be studied for more customization.
 Use a good Text / Code Editor Software like "Sublime Text" OR Notepad++ to open these files.
 Check Google For Them.

 ## Features:

-The Web Server & Database Server included in the package can work on both Windows 32 & Windows 64 Bit Operating Systems.
+A Windows 32 Bit Version of this Package is also available in the Files Tab of the Above mentioned project website.
+Its name is forms.zip .
+This 32 Bit Version will have a default file / memory size limit of 2 GB.

 The Application Logins mentioned above will only work on the secure https connection and not on the insecure http connection.